 3) Johnny Cakes (Belize)

 These fried up biscuit-like breakfast delights can be stuffed with a variety of fillings for a hearty on-the-go breakfast.
 Our favorite Johnny Cake was a combination of refried beans, cheese, and eggs.

 2) Tacos (Mexico)

 Tacos for breakfast?
 Yes.
-There’s many taco stalls set up in the AM and when they’re around, you’ll find us there piling on the pickled onions onto fresh tortillas stuffed with so many different varieties of eggs, chicken, and other meats.
+There’s many taco stalls set up in the AM and when they’re around, you’ll find us there piling the pickled onions onto fresh tortillas stuffed with so many different varieties of eggs, chicken, and other meats.
 This was always a great start to the day.
 Our favorite tacos in Mexico?
 Try Wayan’e in Merida.
-For details, see all our full review of the best restaurants in Merida.
+For details, see our full review of the best restaurants in Merida.

 1) Gallo Pinto (tie: Nicaragua and Costa Rica)

 It’s simple, unassuming and usually an option at any breakfast in Nicaragua and Costa Rica.
 It may seem like just beans and rice mixed together but there’s more going on here and was always a tasty breakfast choice.
 Gallo pinto is actually the national dish for both Nicaragua and Costa Rica.